cert-manager/website/content/en/docs/configuration/acme/dns01/webhook.md

 type: "docs"
 ---

-The webhook issuer is a generic acme solver.
+The webhook `Issuer` is a generic ACME solver.
 The actual work is done by an external service.
 Look at the respective documentation of [`dns-providers`](../../../../contributing/dns-providers/).

-See more webhook solver on at `https://github.com/topics/cert-manager-webhook`.
+View more webhook solvers at https://github.com/topics/cert-manager-webhook.

 Here is an example of how webhook providers are to be configured.
 All `DNS01` providers will contain their own specific configuration however all require a